Aloxy

 Series B in 2006

 VeraLight is a medical device company founded in October 2004, specializing in non-invasive screening for type 2 diabetes and pre-diabetes through its proprietary SCOUT DS system.
-The company aims to combat the global diabetes epidemic by promoting early detection, which can lead to timely interventions that prevent the onset of diabetes and mitigate its complications.
-VeraLight focuses on developing and acquiring innovative technologies, products, and services that align with its mission to improve diabetes management and patient outcomes.
+The company aims to combat the global diabetes epidemic by promoting early detection of the disease, facilitating timely intervention and therapy to prevent diabetes or mitigate its complications.
+VeraLight is dedicated to developing and acquiring intellectual property, products, and services that align with its mission of enhancing diabetes screening and management.

 Santhera Pharmaceuticals